 3. Please print, read carefully, and sign this consent form regarding fees and payment here.

 If you do not have access to a printer there these forms can be made available at the beginning of your session time, but to save time in your appointment, it helps if you are able to fill these forms out ahead of the appointment.
-All of these forms will be reviewed again at the start of your first session.
+All of these forms will be reviewed at the start of your first session.

 Directions and Parking